 goals or objectives.

-(4) Exercises tend to be more complex than drills and
+(4) Exercises are more complex than drills.
+It is recommended

-include seminar exercises, tabletop exercises, and workshop exercises.
+seminar exercises, tabletop exercises, and workshop exercises.
+Operation-based

 (A) testing and validating policies, plans, procedures,